Galveston (film): Production

 In November 2016, it was announced Elle Fanning and Ben Foster had joined the cast of the film, with Mélanie Laurent directing, from a screenplay written by Nic Pizzolatto who wrote the novel of the same name.
-Tyler Davidson, Jean Doumanian, Patrick Daly, Kevin Flanigan and Sean O’Brien will serve as producers and executive producers, respectively under their Low Spark Films and Jean Doumanian banners.
+Tyler Davidson, Jean Doumanian, Patrick Daly, Kevin Flanigan and Sean O’Brien would serve as producers and executive producers, under their Low Spark Films and Jean Doumanian banners.
 In February 2017, Lili Reinhart, Beau Bridges, María Valverde and Robert Aramayo joined the cast of the film.
 Marc Chouarain composed the film's score.